Rahul Raj: Early life

 Rahul Raj was born in Kochi to Advocate E. Thankappan and N. S. Kunjoonjamma.
-His schooling was in Bhavans Vidya Mandir, Elamakkara Cochin.
+His schooling was in Bhavans Vidya Mandir, Elamakkara Kochi.
 He has one sister, Rehna Raj.
 From the age of 6, he was trained in Mridangam and Carnatic Music.
-He graduated as an IT Engineer from CUSAT, Cochin and later on pursued courses such as CCNP and CCIE in Bangalore ILloka networks, before moving to London.
+He graduated as an IT Engineer from CUSAT, Kochi and later on pursued courses such as CCNP and CCIE in Bangalore ILloka networks, before moving to London.

 During his stint in London, he underwent training in Electronic Sound Production.
 He helped Pradeep Menon, a UK-based Indian businessman, remix a Tamil Ayappa record that was originally produced, composed and sung by Pradeep Menon and Shashi Kumar in 1985.
 The devotional album produced in the UK, Canada and India is titled Sabari Beats.
-It was released in November 2002 by Super recording in Tamil Nadu.
-Noted musicians like Pravin Mani, Saroja, and Kamalakar were featured.
-This launched Rahul Raj's career.
-He also arranged another song for Pradeep Menon called "Krishna Krishna" with percussionist Sivamani and James Asher from United Kingdom.